survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 # Minifying Build

 We haven't given thought to our build output yet and no doubt it's going to be a little chunky, especially as we included React in it.
 We can apply a variety of techniques to bring down the size of the vendor bundle.
-We can also leverage client level caching and load certain assets lazily as we saw earlier.
+We can also leverage client level caching and load individual assets lazily as we saw earlier.

-**Minification** is a process where code is simplified without losing any meaning that matters to the interpreter.
-As a result, your code will most likely look jumbled and it will be hard to read.
+**Minification** is a process where the code is simplified without losing any meaning that matters to the interpreter.
+As a result, your code will most likely look jumbled, and it will be hard to read.
 But that's the point.

-T> Even if we minify our build, we can still generate source maps through the `devtool` option we discussed earlier.
-This will give us better means to debug, even production code if we want.
+T> Even if we minify our build, we can still generate source maps through the `devtool` option we discussed earlier to gain a better debugging experience, even production code if we want.

 ## Generating a Baseline Build

-To get started, we should generate a baseline build so we have something to optimize.
+To get started, we should generate a baseline build, so we have something to optimize.
 Execute `npm run build`.
 You should end up with something like this:

 ```bash
 Hash: 4f6f78b2fd2c38e8200d